Skillz4Killz/gamer-deno/README.md

 - [ ] On member join, re-assign all roles when they left example muted
 - [ ] Lock emojis behind a role
 - [ ] Auto-role security warning

-## Final Review

-- [ ] Review all schema files and create a migration script
-- [ ] Bot lists
-- [ ] Review each commands bot channel perms.
-- [ ] Translations

----

-## Wiki TODO

-- Add a page with all backgrounds
-- Idle Game Guide
-    - Nitro contest idle